lokesh/lightbox2/ROADMAP.md

 **Caching**
 - Review if and how images should be preloaded

+**Error Handling**
+- What happens when an image url is incorrect?
+- What happens when an image takes too long to load?

 **Accessibility**
 - Should opening lightbox update the url? and should this url be parsed on page load to show Lightbox automatically?
 - Review alt attributes.